ionic-team/ionic-site/content/docs/pro/deploy/builds/index.md

 You could commit different `package.json` files to different branches if you'd like different build setups run.

-## Using different Repository structures
+## Using Different Repository structures

 If your repository includes the Ionic app as a sub-folder or a different special structure, you just need to make sure you set up `npm run build` to perform the right actions.
 The requirements are: